-Thermal management is the core issue throughout the entire process of LED light R&D, design, manufacturing and appliaction.
-Unlike most other thermally-induced light source (halogen, HID, MH, CFL, etc.), LED does not require extra heat to give light.
-In principle, LED emmittes photons directly when electrons and holes compound with each other, therefore LED is known as a “cold light source”.
+Thermal management is the core issue throughout the entire process of LED light R&D, design, manufacturing and application.
+Unlike most other thermally-induced light sources (halogen, HID, MH, CFL, etc.), LED does not require extra heat to give light.
+In principle, LED emits photons directly when electrons and holes compound with each other, therefore, LED is known as a “cold light source”.

-When LED is driven by current, 20% of the energy is ccessfully converted into light and the rest is converted into heat.
+When LED is driven by current, 20% of the energy is successfully converted into light and the rest is converted into heat.
 On the other hand, LED is a temperature-sensitive device, it’s internal structure will be changed when internal temperature exceeds it’s working temperature.
-Therefore proper thermal managenmet methode is critical of the quality control of LED lights.
+Therefore, proper thermal management method is critical of the quality control of LED lights.

 Purpose and Methods of LED Light Thermal Management

-The final purpose of LED thermal management is to reduce the jounction temperature (Tj) to therefore extent its lifespan and achieve good performance.
-The jounction temperature can be decreased via following methods:
+The final purpose of LED thermal management is to reduce the junction temperature (Tj), therefore extend its lifespan and achieve good performance.
+The junction temperature can be decreased via following methods:

 1. Reduce the thermal resistance in light-emitting diodes (encapsulation technique & material related aspects).